mjmaenner/disabilitymeasures/RBQ-2/index.md

 }
 </script><script type="text/javascript" src="//translate.google.com/translate_a/element.js?cb=googleTranslateElementInit"></script>

+**Note: The [RBQ-3](http://disabilitymeasures.org/RBQ-3) questionnaire replaces the Repetitive Behaviours Questionnaire-2 (RBQ-2) and Repetitive Behaviours Questionnaire-2A (RBQ-2A).
+The RBQ-3 includes all items that were previously found in the RBQ-2 and RBQ-2A. **

 **Type of Measure:**  The Repetitive Behaviour Questionnaire (RBQ-2) is a 20-item evaluation tool that was developed from two existing semi-structured interview measures, the [Repetitive Behaviors Interview](http://research.ncl.ac.uk/cargo-ne/RBQ.html) and the [Diagnostic Interview for Social and Communication Disorders](http://onlinelibrary.wiley.com/doi/10.1111/1469-7610.00023/full).
 The RBQ-2 broadly measures unusual sensory interests, repetitive motor movements, rigidity/adherence to routine, and preoccupations with restricted patterns of interest.